LilBabines/manatee_sound_detection/README.md

 1. `evaluation_prediction_step1.ipynb`
 2. `evaluation_prediction_step2.R`

-These scripts require the test set annotations available on Zenodo : test_set_annotation.zip Make sure the following files are available and correctly linked in the scripts: test_set_all_deep.csv predictions.csv predictions_results.csv
+These scripts require the test set annotations available on Zenodo: `test_set_annotation.zip`

+Make sure the following files are available and correctly linked in the scripts:

+- `test_set_all_deep.csv`
+- `predictions.csv`
+- `predictions_results.csv`

 ### Kaleidoscope evaluation
 To reproduce the results obtained with Kaleidoscope in Dubus et al. (in prep), download the advanced classifier output from the Zenodo repository : kaleidoscope_classification_trained_with_full_dataset.zip